-Well, we have you, the merchant, we have the payment gateway, SecurionPay, the acquiring bank (which is the bank of the merchant), the card organization here on top, the issuing bank which is the bank of the customer and, there, the happy customer.
+Well, we have you — the merchant, we have the payment gateway — SecurionPay, the acquiring bank (which is the bank of merchant), the card organization here on top, the issuing bank — which is the bank of the customer, and, there, the happy customer.

 So, what does a charge or a sale look like?
-Well. it’s

-Well. it’s initiated by our happy customer.
+Well, it’s initiated by our happy customer.
 They decide that they want to purchase one of your products and/or services.
-The merchant sends that charge request to the payment gateway which informs the acquiring bank.
-The acquiring bank informs issuing bank about the charge and they check whether the customer has those funds.
+The merchant sends that charge request to the payment gateway, which informs the acquiring bank.
+The acquiring bank informs issuing bank about the charge, and they check whether the customer has those funds.
 If so, the financial transaction is complete and the merchant is informed.
 They could then send the product and/or service to the customer.

-If the merchant decides that they want to refund any of the transactions they can do so fully or partially.
-That refund request is sent to SecurionPay which sends the information to the acquiring bank which then sends the money to the issuing bank, giving the customer back their funds
+If the merchant decides that they want to refund any of the transactions, they can do so fully or partially.
+That refund request is sent to SecurionPay, which sends the information to the acquiring bank, which then sends the money to the issuing bank, giving the customer back their funds.

 Authorization and capture

 Now, say that we have a naughty fraudulent customer.
 They want to issue a chargeback.
-They go to the issuing bank, the bank decides, ok, going with that chargeback, this is our customer.
-They inform the card organization and the acquiring bank.
-The acquiring bank has to cover that $25 euro charge.
-The charge information is sent to SecurionPay, which informs the merchant, the merchant has to cover that $25 or more fee, they get a higher chargeback ratio and they have to refund the costs.
+They go to the issuing bank, the bank decides: ‘OK, going with the chargeback, this is our customer.’
+They inform the card authorization and the acquiring bank.
+The acquiring bank has to cover that organization and the acquiring bank.
+The acquiring bank has to cover that 25 euro charge.
+The charge information is sent to SecurionPay, which informs the merchant, the merchant has to cover that 25 euro or more fee, they get higher chargeback ratio, and they have to refund the costs.

-So, in summary, card online payments are fast and easy, they’re very convenient for the customer, they’re safe and secure and extremely flexible.
+So, in summary, card online payments are fast and easy, they’re very convenient for the customer, they’re safe and secure, and extremely flexible.